Logo

 The Visitor Centre

-The well appointed Forestry Commision Visitor Centre has a tea rooms and a shop, there is a walk in gigantic badger sett, Rabbit Run and Foxtrot trails for children, as well as the adventure playground.
+The well appointed Forestry Commision Visitor Centre has a tea rooms and a shop, as well as the adventure playground.
 It also offers seasonal wildlife displays.
 Guided walks through the forest and orienteering courses are also available.

 Wild Ospreys can be viewed raising their young chicks through the live video nest link at the Visitor Centre.
 Of interest to the bird watcher and tourist alike is the Dodd Wood open air osprey viewpoint.